Accessibility guidance for: - Design

 • If the link goes to a document, include the file type and size in the link phrase.
 For example: "Link name (PDF, 200KB)".

-Using the same link text for multiple links
+Using the same link text for multiple links in tables

 You can use the same text for multiple links when they're in a good structure.
 The table row headings together with the link text must make the meaning clear.